igmrlm/RadiacodeMapGenerator/README.md

 This will plot the data in track.rctrk and save it as `map.png` in the working directory.

-python MapGen.py data.csv -g 1000 -c viridis -f 10 -d 300 -v
+python MapGen.py track.rctrk -g 1000 -c viridis -f 10 -d 300 -v

-This will plot the data in data.csv, with grid size 1000, colormap type 'viridis', font size 10, dpi 300 and display the plot on screen.
+This will plot the data in track.rctrk, with grid size 1000, colormap type 'viridis', font size 10, dpi 300 and display the plot on screen.